kushalreya/Basic-Firebase-Authentication-Android/README.md

 # 📱 App Overview

-AuthPractice is an Android application that demonstrates how to build a scalable authentication system using Firebase Authentication and Jetpack Compose.
+This is an Android application that demonstrates how to build a scalable authentication system using Firebase Authentication and Jetpack Compose.

 Instead of simply implementing login functionality, this project focuses on building authentication using real-world Android architecture with proper separation between UI, business logic, and data layers.